These Chapters provide philanthropic leadership and support to Lancaster University.

 MSC Finance, Graduate College 1996

-The Master of Science of Finance at Lancaster University was intended to be part or my German studies of Mechanical Engineering and Business Administration.
-In fact, it became a life changing experience not only due to the academic side of the studies but because of the very international composition of the class.
+The Master's of Science of Finance at Lancaster University was intended to be part of my German studies of Mechanical Engineering and Business Administration.
+In fact, it became a life-changing experience not only due to the academic side of the studies but because of the very international composition of the class.

 The Finance/Accounting and Finance class consisted of 55 persons with students coming from Europe, Africa, Asia and South America.
 This wide exposure to people from all over the world with different languages, different backgrounds and different views made it clear to me that I wanted to have an international career.

 Leaving Lancaster with the MSc Finance I continued to study in Spain and Germany.
 Thereafter I started to work for the automotive company Daimler AG in various roles mainly in sales and marketing.